Challenges in commercial real estate

 • Mixed use

 • Tax benefits: Property owners can receive several types of tax benefits, including accelerated depreciation and interest deductions.
-Certain tax benefits are also available for the investor’s beneficiaries.
+Certain tax benefits are also available for an investor’s beneficiaries.

 The bottom line

-The CRE market is experiencing a rough patch.
+The CRE market is slowly recovering from a slump.
 However, a well-researched and intelligent approach can provide investors and developers with profitable opportunities.
-Remember that your chances of success increase if you focus on developing meaningful collaborations and partnerships within the industry and adopting a well-thought-out approach to ESG considerations.
+Remember that your chances of success increase if you focus on developing meaningful collaborations and partnerships within the industry and adopting a well-thought-out approach to ESG.